 Since the College of Law Bulletin states “the requirement for the degree of Juris Doctor is 90 credit hours of work earned in the College of Law,” we may not allow a student to borrow funds over and above the required 90 hours.
 In the instance of a failure, withdrawal, or other extraordinary circumstance, please contact our office for information on appealing this regulation.

-Graduate and Professional students must be enrolled in a minimum of 5 credit hours in a degree-seeking program each semester.
+Graduate and Professional students must be enrolled in a minimum of 5 required credit hours in a degree-seeking program each semester.
 For the summer semester, a student enrolled in at least 3 hours may qualify for federal loans.
 To qualify for federal aid programs, a student must meet certain requirements.

 MASTER PROMISSORY NOTE (MPN)